 An introduction to how computers, quantitative methods, and anthropological data are used to address anthropological questions.

 The course focuses on hands-on learning in: basic personal computer operations, the Internet, probability theory, data base management, sampling, research design, categorical analysis, linear regression, correlation, and exploratory data analysis.
 Students will work with original archaeological, bioanthropological, and cultural data on personal computers.
 Prerequisites: 6 semester hours in anthropology and STT 2810 or STT 2820.
 (ND Prerequisite: passing the math placement test or successful completion of MAT 0010.)

 ANT 3410.
-Qualitative Methods in Anthropology (3).S.
+Ethnographic Methods (3).F.

-An introduction to standard ethnographic methods used by anthropologists, including participant observation and interviewing.
+An introduction to the art of fieldwork in anthropology, and the methods and practices of research used by anthropologists to create ethnographic works in written, visual, and aural formats.
 Research design, proposal writing, and research ethics are given special attention.